caponetto/vscode-quarkus-djl/README.md

 ## Running for development

 - Open this example in VS Code 1.43+
-- In the terminal, execute `yarn run init && yarn run build:fast`
+- In the terminal, execute `yarn bootstrap && yarn build:dev`
 - `F5` to start debugging

 Then:

 1. Open an image file (`*.png`, `*.jpg`, or `*.jpeg`) and click on the buttons for image services.
 1. Open a text file (`*.txt`) and click on the buttons for text services.